+Automated key finding.
 To facilitate accurate key assignments-and thus accurate linking graph models-Orion includes mechanisms to automatically infer single-column primary and foreign key relations.
-To identify primary keys, the algorithm finds columns with distinct elements in each row and then ranks the candidates according to data type (e.g., integers are preferred to strings or dates) and position (left-most columns-those with a minimal index position-are preferred).
-The top-ranking result for a table is then chosen as the key, though within the interface users are free to override this choice.
+To identify primary keys, the algorithm finds columns with distinct elements in each row and then ranks the candidates according to data type (e.g. integers are preferred to strings or dates) and position (left-most columns-those with a minimal index position-are preferred).
+The top-ranking result for a table is then chosen as the key, though users are free to override this choice within the interface.

 For a selected primary key, Orion identifies candidate foreign keys by first finding all table columns with a matching data type.
-It then scores each candidate using a classifier based on the following features, where P is the primary key column, F the candidate foreign key column, dist returns a set of distinct column values, and lcs returns the longest common subsequence within two strings:
+It then scores each candidate using a logistic regression classifier.
+The regression model includes the following features, where P is the primary key column, F is the candidate foreign key column, dist returns a set of distinct column values, and lcs returns the longest common subsequence within two strings

-In other words, each candidate is classified using normalized features concerning (a) how many elements in the candidate column occur in the primary key column, (b) how many distinct primary key values occur in the candidate column and (c) the similarity of the primary key and candidate column names.
-To construct the classifier, we fit a logistic regression model using a corpus of test data sets, including all examples in this paper.
-We have not run a comprehensive evaluation, but we currently achieve perfect classification accuracy in cross-validation tests on our corpus.
-Algorithm 1 FindPaths(source, target)
+In other words, candidate keys are classified using features concerning (a) how many distinct primary key values occur in the candidate column, (b) how many elements in the candidate column occur in the primary key column, (c) the similarity of the column names for the primary and candidate keys, and (d) the similarity of the primary key table name to the candidate key column name.
+We trained our classifier on a corpus of test data, including all examples in this article.
+Our classifier achieves an accuracy of 98.9% using cross-validation tests.
+More details about our classification approach, including additional features and evaluation methods, are provided in Appendix 1.